uTensor/utensor-helloworld/docs/blog.md

   $ echo 'if command -v pyenv 1>/dev/null 2>&1; then  eval "$(pyenv init -)"; fi' >> ~/.zshrc
   $ source ~/.zshrc
   ```
-  Show all Python versions avaliable to us:
+  View all Python versions avaliable to us:
   ```bash
   $ pyenv install --list
   ```
-  Let's install `Python 3.6.8` and set it to our default Python:
+  Install `Python 3.6.8` and set it to our default Python:
   ```bash
   $ pyenv install 3.6.8
   $ pyenv global 3.6.8